-- 1. Download http://se.inf.ethz.ch/courses/2012b_fall/eprog/assignments/08/n_queens.zip unzip it and open n_queens.ecf.
-Open class PUZZLE. - 2.
-Implement a recursive procedure complete, which completes a given partial solution.
+- 2. Implement a recursive procedure complete, which completes a given partial solution.
 You can make use of a given function under_attack, which determines if a particular position in the current row is safe; for this function to work correctly you need to implement the helper function attack_each_other. - 3.
 Add a call to complete from solve, in such a way that after calling solve (n) the list solutions contains all solutions for the board of size n. - 4.
 Run the program: this will test you implementation on board sizes from 1 to 10.
 If any of the tests fail, revise your implementation until they pass.